 The share capitalization may be significantly different depending on whether an angel has invested.
 Until recently, angels were content to purchase common shares and stand alongside the 4Fs in the share cap.
 The capitalization table then included only common shares and options.
 Currently, more angels are demanding preferred shares and looking for warrants to purchase additional shares at the same price.
 In this event, the share cap table will include both common and preferred shares, and options and warrants.
 The share cap table now is very much more complicated and difficult to determine the true value of the various classes of shares.
 The challenges of financing with preferred shares are discussed in more detail in the next section.

-At this stage, the company should formally approve an Employee Stock Option Plan before it begins to issue options to employees and directors.
+At this stage, the company should formally approve an Employee Stock Option Plan before it begins to issue shares or options to employees and directors.

 - The Board should include at least one angel or independent director with experience in growing companies through the early stages.